This Ginisang Upo recipe or sauteed bottle gourd is a simple dish that everyone can cook.

 For more broth, you can always add water to the mix as well.

-This recipe is just that flexible as the humble-tasting upo actually ups the flavor of whatever other ingredients you include with it with the upo providing that necessary health benefits and crunch to the meal.
+This recipe is just that flexible as the humble-tasting upo actually ups the flavor of whatever other ingredients you include with it with the upo providing the necessary health benefits and crunch to the meal.

 This is ginisang upo recipe is typically cooked and served with heaps of rice as the dish tends to get oily.